Feeds:

 Prepare your basmati rice according to the package and set aside.
 I cook mine differently every time but usually I put 1 cup rice and 2 cups of water in a pot, bring to a boil uncovered, then reduce heat to simmer, cover with a lid, and let it simmer for 30-45 minutes.
 I find it depends on the brand, though.

-Coat the pan in oil and place over medium heat.
+Coat a large frying pan in oil and place over medium heat.
 When the oil is hot, add the garlic and cook until it’s fragrant.
 Add the kale and toss until hot and a little bit wilted but not soggy.
 I would say about 5-8 minutes depending on your preference.
-Set aside.
+Set kale aside.

 Coat the pan again with a little more cooking spray, if needed.
 Add shredded carrots and corn with a splash of soy sauce.
 Again, cook until hot.
 Set aside.